zealotous/py-coverage-view/README.md

 ## Known Issues

 TODO:
+- Use `missing_lines` and `covered_lines` to highlight covered/uncovered lines.
+- Set coverage.json as a default fallback for coverage files.
+- Generate `coverage json` automatically on .coverage change.
 ## Release Notes

 Initial version.
 WARNING:  This was created to support  the author's workflow  at work and a means to learn how to create VS Code extensions :D  Please email: rduldulao@salarium.com for suggestions/improvements.